Tess Ledeux

-Tess Ledeux is a French freestyle skier who competes internationally.
+Tess Ledeux (born 23 November 2001) is a French freestyle skier who competes internationally.

 She competed for France at the FIS Freestyle Ski and Snowboarding World Championships 2017 in Sierra Nevada, Spain, where she won a gold medal in slopestyle.
 She participated at the FIS Freestyle Ski and Snowboarding World Championships 2019, winning a medal.

 She has earned four gold medals at the Winter X Games: three in big air and one in slopestyle.
 At the 2022 X Games, she won two gold medals, in slopestyle and big air, becoming the first woman to land a double cork 1620 in competition.

-Ledeux represented France at the 2022 Winter Olympics in Beijing, China, winning a silver medal in the women's big air.
+Ledeux represented France at the 2022 Winter Olympics in Peking, China, winning a silver medal in the women's big air.

+In March 2025, during one of the World Cup competitions, Ledeux crashed and suffered a concussion.
+She did not fully recover and had to miss the whole 2025–26 season including the Winter Olympics.

+Personal life

+Tess Ledeux is the cousin of French freestyle skier Kevin Rolland.